 Creamy Coconut Shrimp Recipe

 You’ll love this quick and easy Creamy Coconut Shrimp recipe!
-Tender shrimp, nestled in a sweet and citrus-infused creamy coconut milk sauce served over rice!
+Sauteed shrimp, nestled in a sweet and citrus-infused creamy coconut milk sauce served over rice!
+Ready in 15-minutes.

 There’s a million recipes out there that are similar, but this one contains a secret ingredient that sets this recipe apart from the others.